This post was updated October 5, 2015 to include data through the 2015 season.

 In 1973 Steve Renko, who started his minor league career as a first baseman, batted seventh on August 26 and stroked a single and a double to raise his batting average for the season to that point to .292.
 This was also the first season of the designated hitter in the American League, meaning the number of teams that could even try to bat the pitcher anywhere but ninth was diminished.

 But the next pitcher to move up in the order was an American Leaguer.
 In 1976 Ken Brett, who finished his career with a .406 slugging percentage, batted eighth in a game on September 23.
 Brett remains the only pitcher ever to start the game batting anywhere other than the ninth spot (on purpose) in a game in which the designated hitter was available.
+(Three pitchers have hit for themselves and batted ninth in a game with the DH: Ferguson Jenkins on the last day of the season in 1974 (he singled and scored the game’s first run on the way to his 25th win of the year), Ken Holtzman on the next-to-last day of the season in 1975 and Brett in 1976.)

 More than 19 years after any starting pitcher had batted anywhere than ninth, Tony LaRussa of the St. Louis Cardinals shook things up.
 Starting July 9, LaRussa batted his pitcher in the eighth spot in each of the last 77 games of the season, breaking Lou Boudreau’s season and career records.
 Kent Mercker even hit a grand slam home run as the number eight hitter on September 2, the only homer of his major league career.